Project Finance 2024 Comparisons

 The PPP Law provides certain basic principles intended to guide the negotiation of PPP agreements.
 The PPP are attributed to private entities either through tender process (appel d’offre) or direct agreement (gré-à-gré).
 The tender process relies on competition among bidders and is the main rule, whereas direct agreements should be attributed on an exceptional basis.
 Each of these processes has its own regime and conditions.
 The PPP Law also provides for an unsolicited bidding process, which is used under very strict conditions.

-The PPP Law provides that, unless there is an express authorisation from the Minister of Finance, the duration of a PPP agreement may not exceed 30 years.
+The PPP Law provides that, unless there is an express authorisation from the Minister of Finances, the duration of a PPP agreement may not exceed 30 years.
 The PPP Law acknowledges the arbitral procedure and allows the insertion of arbitration clauses within PPP agreements to address litigation between investors and the public authorities, such as the State.

 As regards project companies to be incorporated for PPP projects, the PPP Law provides that such project companies are commercial companies incorporated under Guinean law (which refers to the OHADA Corporate Act, as defined in 5.5 Local Law Requirements).
 The shareholding of the project company is a critical point to address at the early stage of the project.
 In practice, the sponsors (usually foreign investors) are the majority shareholder of the project company.
 Unlike the Mining Code where the State is usually entitled to a 15% free shareholding (non-dilutive and non-contributive shares) in the project company, the PPP Law does not impose such a requirement.
 It is, however, not uncommon to have the State participating in the shareholding of a project company in the context of a PPP project.